Croatia, Slovenia, Montenegro, Albania and Macedonia

 Along the coast of beautiful Dalmatia we reach Albania’s unspoiled coastline for decades closed to Western tourism.
-Visit Skodra, once the capital of the Illyrian Kingdom and Tirana the current capital of Albenia.
+Visit Shkodra, once the capital of the Illyrian Kingdom and Tirana the current capital of Albania.
 Continue on to the lake of Ohrid in exotic Macedonia nestled in gorgeous mountain setting.
 On to Skopje the birthplace of Mother Teresa and to Kolasin, the high altitude resort surrounded by wild scenery.
-We end out tour in the historic city of Dubrovnik, often called the “Pearl of the Adriatic”
+We end our tour in the historic city of Dubrovnik, often called the “Pearl of the Adriatic”

-After breakfast join the city tour of Zagreb, including the fortified Upper Town, city’s historical centre, St Mark’s Church with its multicolored roof, the Cathedral, the Croatian National Theatre and the University.
-Afternoon departure for Plitvice and then tour the Plitvice Lakes National Park on the UNESCO’s List of World Natural Heritage.
+After breakfast join the city tour of Ljubljana, the capital of Slovenia and home to one of the oldest Philharmonics in the world.
+Explore the baroque town buildings and stroll beside the majestic Ljubljana river.
+An afternoon departure for Plitvice and then tour the Plitvice Lakes National Park on the UNESCO’s List of World Natural Heritage.
 Sixteen lakes, each at a different level, are connected in a series of cascading waterfalls Surrounded by dense wood, Plitvice Lakes are a natural phenomenon of a rare and unique beauty.
 Dinner and overnight in Plitvice

-Day 6 Monday DUBROVNIK – BUDVA / Montenegro – SHKODRA / Albania – TIRANA
+Day 7 Monday DUBROVNIK – BUDVA – SHKODRA – TIRANA

 After breakfast sightseeing tour of Tirana, the capital of Albania, including the square named after Skender Bey, a national hero of Albania in the 15th century, leader of the rebellion against the oppressing Turks.
 See also the Mosque of Ethem Bey and a visit to the National Museum depicting Albanian history from prehistory to the age of National Resistance.
 Afternoon departure for Ohrid, driving via Elbasan and crossing the Macedonian border at Cafasan.
 Overnight in Ohrid once an important religious center on the shores of picturesque Lake Ohrid.

-Morning departure for Skopje a city of troubled history which is also the birthplace of Mother Theresa.
-Sightseeing tour of Skopje, including the Kale Fortress, the Church of the Holy Savior with its icons, one of the finest samples of traditional walnut woodcarving, Old Bazaar and Stone Bridge.
-We drive to the slopes of the Vodno Mountain where we visit the moving little Monastery of St Panteleimon with its 12th century iconostasis and frescoes ranking among the highest achievements of Byzantine art of the period and are considered prelude to Renaissance art by historians.
+Morning departure for Skopje a city of troubled history which is also the birthplace of Mother Teresa.
+Sightseeing tour of Skopje, including the Kale Fortress, the Church of the Holy Savior with its icons, one of the finest samples of traditional walnut wood carving, Old Bazaar and Stone Bridge.
+We drive to the slopes of the Vodno Mountain where we visit the moving little Monastery of St Panteleimon with its 12th century iconostasis and frescoes ranking among the highest achievements of Byzantine art of the period and are considered prelude to Renaissance art by art historians.
 Dinner and overnight in Skopje.

 Morning departure for Kolašin, driving via Peć and Berane and along the impressive Morača River Canyon.
 Afternoon arrival at Kolašin, spreading on the left bank of the river Tara, situated at the altitude of 954 meters.
 The whole area is surrounded by the thick pine forest of the Bjelasica Mountain and is a popular skiing and air spa resort.
 Dinner and overnight in Kolašin, located high in the mountains on a plateau and a sought after winter and summer resort destination with its temperate climate.

 Morning departure for Cetinje, Montenegro’s historic capital where we visit King Nikola Museum, once the residence of the Montenegrin King Nikola I Petrović, King of Montenegro, a forward thinking ruler.
-Continuation to Budva and Kotor, classified as UNESCO’s World Cultural Heritage, a coastal town in Montenegro, famous for its spectacular fjord-like setting and former fortifications.
-We will visit its Romanesque Cathedral dedicated to St. Triphun, the city’s patron saint.
+Continuation to Kotor, classified as a UNESCO’s World Cultural Heritage place, a coastal town in Montenegro, famous for its spectacular fjord-like setting and former fortifications.
+We will visit its Romanesque Cathedral dedicated to St. Triphon, the city’s patron saint.
 We continue to Dubrovnik driving along the picturesque Bay of Kotor.
 Dinner and overnight in Dubrovnik.

 Breakfast followed by departure transfer to Dubrovnik Airport.